tolgabirdal/BayesianQuadrics/README.md

 ## Introduction
-This code is an octave and c++ implementation of the paper *"Fitting quadrics with a Bayesian prior"* - Daniel Beale et al.
+This code is an octave and c++ implementation of the paper *"Fitting quadrics with a Bayesian prior"* - Daniel Beale, Yong-Liang Yang, Neill Campbell, et al.

 ## Installation
 The software requires the matrix library Eigen in order to compile.
 Eigen can be found at [https://bitbucket.org/eigen/eigen/](https://bitbucket.org/eigen/eigen/), or installed using homebrew.